- Milk allergy is different from lactose intolerance.

 - How long does it take for you to get symptoms?

-- Do you get symptoms every time you have a milk-containing food?
+- Do you get symptoms every time you have a milk-containing food or drink?

 - Do any of your relatives have a food allergy?

-What can I do if I have milk allergy?
+What can I do if I have an allergy to milk?

 Plan ahead.
 Think about what you would do if you accidentally ate or drank a food that contained milk.
 Your health care provider can prescribe a drug called epinephrine that can stop the symptoms of an anaphylactic reaction and give you time to get to the hospital.
 You may have heard of an Epipen® which is the most commonly prescribed form of epinephrine.
 If you have severe reactions to milk, it is important for you to always carry an Epipen® or another form of epinephrine in case of emergency.